-Progressive is an American insurance company known for their television commercials, which often star an enthusiastic, quirky cashier named Flo (played by Groundlings alumna Stephanie Courtney) and her group of friends, who all like to explain the benefits of Progressive's insurance and the products it comes with, such as the Name Your Price tool.
+Progressive is an American insurance company known for their television commercials, which often star an enthusiastic, quirky saleswoman named Flo (played by Groundlings alumna Stephanie Courtney) and her group of friends, who all like to explain the benefits of Progressive's insurance and the products it comes with, such as the Name Your Price tool.
 Besides Flo, there are several other recurring characters, most notably Jamie, Flo's well-meaning but incompetent assisstant, Mara, a sarcastic employee who is uninterested in her job, Alan, and Flo's family, who are all annoyed at her constant mentions of Progressive and its insurance policies.

 Not all of Progressive's commercials feature Flo and her friends; there have been other characters featured in these ads, too.
-For example, in 2012, they introduced an anthropomorphic Auto Insurance Box representing the company's products as another mascot.
+For example, in 2012, they introduced an anthropomorphic Auto Insurance Box (voiced by Chris Parnell) representing the company's products as another mascot.
 There's also the Sign Spinner ads, which focus on a Progressive sign spinner and the various everyday situations he gets into.
 In 2020, they introduced their "Dr. Rick" campaign, focusing on a "Parenta-Life Coach" named Dr. Rick who prevents new homeowners from becoming their parents, and the various methods he uses to do so.
 Flo is their most well-known and most often used mascot, however.

 Progressive's commercials provide examples of the following tropes: